 It is intended to provide general information only and should not be taken as a full statement of the law.
 The information applies to England and Wales only.

 If you’re in debt, don’t panic.
 But it’s important to do something, because the problem won’t just go away.
 Don’t ignore calls or letters from the people you owe money to (your creditors).
-Contact them to explain why you’re having problems and follow the steps in this fact sheet to help you get back in control of your finances.
+Contact them to explain why you’re having problems and follow the steps on this page to help you get back in control of your finances.

 If you don’t agree that you owe money, or don’t agree with the amount you’ve been asked to pay.
-You should get advice from an experienced debt adviser straight away, before following the steps in this fact sheet.
+You should get advice from an experienced debt adviser straight away, before following the steps on this page.

 Step One – make a list of your debts

 Before you can tackle a debt problem, you need to collect together information about your money affairs.
 Make a list of all your creditors.
 You will need the following information for each debt:

 - the name and address of the creditor

 It’s a good idea to keep the latest letter or statement for each debt together in one place so that you can easily find them if you need them.
 If you’ve received any court papers or letters that seem urgent, you may need to act quickly.
 If you’re not sure what you should do next, get advice straight away from an experienced adviser.